Interested in responding to the weekly flash fiction challenge?

 6th Sense Challenge reminds writers to explore the world with more than the eyes.
 Writers create visual images for readers through all five senses of sight, sound, scent, touch, and taste.
 This challenge is to write the same 99-word story five times using one of the five senses.
 In the final sixth story of 99 words, create a sixth overall sense that combines the best of the sensory elements.

 Nature Challenge takes you outside.
 Walk in the woods, hop rocks up a stream, hike to a vista, dig your hands into your garden, smell your neighbor’s roses.
 The more you interact with the natural world, the more inspiration you will find among leaves and bird feathers.
 Feel the vast expansiveness of the outdoors and distill the experience into your writing.
 In 99-words, write your way toward the masters: Edward Abbey, Annie Dillard, Wallace Stegner, and Terry Tempest Williams.

 History Challenge encourages writers to dig into the past to find forgotten stories.
-Possible places to look include one’s own family tree, vital records, scrapbooks, school yearbooks, archived newspapers, town histories, local cemeteries and old house records.
-The idea is to start with a name and date of a person’s lifespan.
-Using local libraries, museum reading rooms, state archives or online sources, piece together vital facts and imagine a story.
-It can be told in one, three or five flash fictions of 99 words each.
+Possible places to look include one’s own family tree, vital records, scrapbooks, school yearbooks, archived newspapers, town histories, local cemeteries, and old house records.
+The idea is to start with the name and date of a person’s lifespan.
+Using local libraries, museum reading rooms, state archives, or online sources, piece together vital facts and imagine a story.
+It can be told in one, three, or five flash fictions of 99 words each.

 The Ultimate Flash Fiction Challenge (TUFF) imitates the five steps of writing a book.
 It’s a progressive, five flash writing activity.
 Your own results will surprise you and improve your approach to book writing.
 This advanced challenge welcomes all writers, especially those who write books or want to better understand how.